Why many ICO’s struggles to get banking… and some don’t get it

 You also need to set up a powerful corporate structure.

-Normally, although there is no-size-fits-all, we recommend our clients to establish a company exclusively for the token issuance and sale.
+Normally, although it is no-size-fits-all, we recommend our clients to establish a company exclusively for the token issuance and sale.

 Once you have completed your ICO, you must have an entity to manage its proceeds.
 For certain token ecosystem models, we find a Foundation an ideal entity to manage ICO proceeds and own intellectual property, due to the fact, among others, that they do not have members or shareholders, they may exist for a purpose and not for the benefit of natural persons or corporate bodies and are eligible for a not-for-profit status.